openqasm/openqasm/source/language/types.rst

    // Declare a register of 20 bits bit[20] bit_array;
-   // Declare and assign a rgister of bits with decimal value of 15 bit[8] name = "00001111";
+   // Declare and assign a register of bits with decimal value of 15 bit[8] name = "00001111";

 Integers